 SpatRasters

-This is a basic example which shows you how to manipulate and plot SpatRaster
+This basic example shows how to manipulate and plot SpatRaster objects:

 library(tidyterra)